42mcmaster/pythonFirstPrograms/python03/python03TeamProject1.md

 **Features Required**:
 - Ask for team name and number of games
-- For each game collect scores (team and opponent)
+- Use `for` loop to collect scores for each game
 - Ask for number of players
-- For each player collect:
+- Use `for` loop to collect player data:
   - Name
   - Points scored this season
   - Games played